theotherphil/talks/slides.md

 ## Notes

-... before digging deeper we need to introduce some Rust concepts ...
+Before digging deeper we need to introduce a few Rust concepts.

-TODO: notes for enums
+Tagged unions.

 ## Slide